hyper-nft-dev/hpyernft-repo-hub/src/components/README.md

 ## Component Architecture

-The Lemora component library implements a modular, reusable UI system built with React 18 and TypeScript.
+The HyperNFT component library implements a modular, reusable UI system built with React 18 and TypeScript.
 All components follow atomic design principles and are optimized for performance and accessibility.

 ## Component Hierarchy